UD-Math-Data-Science-1/notes/_sources/network/small-world.md

 cluster_coeffs.mean()
 ```

-Let's compare these results to ER graphs with the same size and average degree.
+Let's compare these results to ER graphs with the same size and average degree, implying $p=\bar{k}/(n-1)$.
 It's time-consuming to sample enough graphs to be statistically meaningful, so we do just a few here to get a taste.

 ```{code-cell} ipython3
 p = kbar/(n-1)